Jet Li

+The Expendables (2010–2014).
+He then made a high-profile return to the screen in Yuen Woo-ping's 2026 epic Blades of the Guardians, which became the highest-grossing wuxia film of all time worldwide.

 As a philanthropist, Li founded One Foundation in 2007, which was registered in 2011 as the first private charitable fundraising organization in China.
 He also co-founded Taiji Zen, an online health program providing instruction in meditation and tai chi.

-Li topped Forbess list of China's richest stars in 2004 and ranked 10th on the Forbes China Celebrity 100 list in 2004, 3rd in 2008, 6th in 2009, 24th in 2010, 8th in 2011, 22nd in 2012, and 41st in 2013.
+Li topped Forbess list of China's richest stars in 2004.
 He was named by Time magazine as one of the 100 most influential people in 2010.

 Early life and martial arts career

-Li was born in Beijing, China, and was the youngest of two boys and two girls.
-His ancestral home is in Shenyang, China.
+Li was born in Beijing, and was the youngest of two boys and two girls.
+His ancestral home is in Shenyang, Liaoning.
 When he was two years old, his father died and his family then lived in poverty.

 Li was eight when his talent for wushu was noticed as he practiced at a school summer course at the Beijing Sports and Exercise School (now known as Beijing Sport University).
 Renowned coaches Li Junfeng and Wu Bin made extra efforts to help the talented boy develop.
 Wu Bin even bought food for Li's family in order to boost Li's protein intake.

 At the age of eleven, Li became a member of the 1974 China national wushu team which traveled to the United States during the time of the Ping-pong diplomacy.
 The group performed for American audiences in Hawaii, San Francisco, New York, and Washington, D.C., and additionally in Mexico City and Hong Kong.
 When the Chinese National Wushu Team went to perform for President Richard Nixon in the United States, he was asked by Nixon to be his personal bodyguard.
 Li replied, "I don't want to protect any individual.
 When I grow up, I want to defend my one billion Chinese countrymen!"

 In November of the same year, the Beijing Wushu Team was founded and Li became a member.
 He became the national all-around champion four times from 1975 to 1979.

 My winning first place caused quite a sensation because I was so young.
 I was 12 years old, and the other two medalists were in their mid- to late twenties.
 During the awards ceremony, as I stood on the top step of the podium, I was still shorter than the 2nd and 3rd place medalists.
 It must have been quite a sight.